Global existence of a nonlinear wave equation arising from Nordstr\"om's theory of gravitation: Abstract

 \section{Abstract}

-We show global existence of classical solutions for the nonlinear Nordström theory with a source term and a cosmological constant under the assumption that the source term is small in an appropriate norm, with periodic initial data.
-That is why we study these equations on the three-dimensional torus $\setT^3$ in the Sobolev spaces $H^m(\setT^3)$.
-In some cases, the initial data have to be small in an appropriate norm.
-In order to achieve that the solutions decay asymptotically to zero, we are forced to use also the homogeneous Sobolev spaces $\mathbullet H^m(\setT^3)$.
-Moreover, we provide a blow-up result if the conditions of our global existence theorem are not met.
-We use Fourier series techniques and the theory of symmetric hyperbolic systems to achieve our results.
+We show global existence of classical solutions for the nonlinear Nordström theory with a source term and a cosmological constant under the assumption that the source term is small in an appropriate norm, while in some cases no smallness assumption on the initial data is required.
+In this theory, the gravitational field is described by a single scalar function that satisfies a certain semi-linear wave equation.
+We consider spatial periodic deviation from the background metric, that is why we study the semi-linear wave equation on the three-dimensional torus $\setT^3$ in the Sobolev spaces $H^m(\setT^3)$.
+We apply two methods to achieve the existence of global solutions, the first one is by Fourier series, and in the second one, we write the semi-linear wave equation in a non-conventional way as a symmetric hyperbolic system.
+We also provide results concerning the asymptotic behavior of these solutions and, finally, a blow-up result if the conditions of our global existence theorems are not met.

 {}

 \biblio{}